INTRODUCTION

 - Implement the reward/sanction scheme in a fair and consistent manner.

-- Keep a written record of all incidents of continued, serious or gross misconduct.
+- Keep a written record on Aladdin of all incidents of continued, serious or gross misconduct.
 This record will indicate the advice and/or warnings given to the child on the misbehaviour and, the consequences of its repetition.

 - Inform pupils when instances of misbehaviour on their part are being recorded.